 For your convenience, we can directly bill most extended health care providers such as Great West Life, Sunlife, Green Shield, Pacific Blue Cross, etc.. (some exceptions apply).
 You will need to bring your extended health care card that will have your policy and member ID information.
 If you plan to submit for reimbursment yourself, please bring any additional paperwork that your extended health care provider requires and we will be happy to help you fill it out.

 We are a multi-lingual clinic and can speak English, Cantonese, Mandarin and French.

-There is free parking along West 41st Avenue east of Maple Street.
+There is free parking along Maple Street and Laburnum Street east of our clinic.
 In addition, there are 1 and 2 hour parking on East Boulevard near the Kerrisdale Arena.
-Finally, about 4 blocks away there is a Kerrisdale Parking Lot, free parking for 2 hrs.
-It’s at 42nd Avenue on Yew Street.
+Paid street parking is available along 41st Avenue.